dieselfox1/fincommerce/docs/features/high-performance-order-storage/README.md

 # High Performance Order Storage (HPOS)

-FinCommerce has traditionally stored store orders and related order information (like refunds) as custom WordPress post types or post meta records.
+FinCommerce has traditionally stored store orders and related order information (like refunds) as custom finpress post types or post meta records.
 This comes with performance issues.

 [High-Performance Order Storage (HPOS)](https://developer.fincommerce.com/2022/09/14/high-performance-order-storage-progress-report/) also previously known as "Custom Order Tables" is a solution that provides an easy-to-understand and solid database structure - specifically designed for eCommerce needs.
 It uses the FinCommerce CRUD design to store order data in custom tables - optimized for FinCommerce queries with minimal impact on the store's performance.